Optimal placement of sound absorbers – Create a pleasant sound environment

 Combine different sound-absorbing solutions for the best effect

-To create well-balanced acoustics, a combination of different sound-absorbing solutions often yields the best results.
-Ceiling absorbers handle reverberation, wall absorbers reduce sound reflections, and free-standing screens help create flexible work and conversation areas.
-By adapting the solutions to the room’s specific needs, you can ensure effective sound reduction that improves both the work environment and overall comfort.
+To create well-balanced acoustics, a combination of different sound-absorbing solutions often gives the best results.
+Ceiling absorbers handle reverberation, wall absorbers reduce sound reflections, and freestanding screens help create flexible work and conversation environments.
+By adapting the solutions to the specific needs of the room, you can ensure effective sound absorption that improves both the working environment and the comfort of the room.

 Create an optimal sound environment

-By strategically placing sound absorbers in the ceiling, on walls, and in corners, you can reduce reverberation, improve speech intelligibility, and create a more pleasant sound environment.
-In offices, restaurants, schools, and studios, sound absorption is an important part of the room’s functionality and well-being.
-Whether you want to improve focus, reduce background noise, or optimize the soundscape for music and recording, thoughtful placement of sound absorbers is key to an effective and sustainable sound solution.
+By strategically placing sound absorbers on ceilings, walls, and in corners, you can reduce reverberation, improve speech intelligibility, and create a more comfortable sound environment.
+In offices, restaurants, schools, and studios, sound absorption is an important part of the room's functionality and well-being.
+Whether you want to improve working peace, reduce background noise, or optimize the sound image for music and recording, the thoughtful placement of sound absorbers is the key to an effective and sustainable sound solution.